 and zinc may slow progression of the disease.

-retina, leading to bleeding, scarring
+behind the retina, leading to bleeding, scarring and possible vision

-likely to respond to some treatments.
+to some treatments.

-age-related macular degeneration include pharmacological therapy
+Treatments for wet age-related macular degeneration include pharmacological

-with intravitreal Lucentis or Avastin
+therapy with intravitreal Lucentis or Avastin injection to target

-newly developed abnormal blood vessels, or photodynamic
+newly developed abnormal blood vessels, or photodynamic therapy

 formation of new blood vessels.